Finding out we were going to have twins was, perhaps, the biggest shock of our lives. They have been a double blessing to our lives.

-There are several sets of twins in the Bible.
+There are many famous sets of twins in history, and this includes Biblical history.

 1. Jacob and Esau – Jacob and Esau, sons of Isaac and Rebecca, are the first twins mentioned in the Bible (Genesis 25:19-28).
 The story of Jacob is told in Genesis 25:19-37:36 and 42:1-50:3.
 The story of Esau is found in Genesis 25:19-28:9, 32:1 -33:20, and 35:27-36:43.
 From Jacob the twelve tribes of Israel descended.
 Esau became the father of the Edomites (Genesis 36:19,43; Obadiah 1:6; Malachi 1:2-3).